Microsoft Machine Learning Services

 The Azure Marketplace contains several virtual machines that support data science.

-The Microsoft Data Science Virtual Machine is configured with Microsoft R Server, as well as Python (Anaconda distribution), a Jupyter notebook server, Visual Studio Community Edition, Power BI Desktop, the Azure SDK, and SQL Server Express edition.
+The Microsoft Data Science Virtual Machine is configured with Machine Learning Server, as well as Python (Anaconda distribution), a Jupyter notebook server, Visual Studio Community Edition, Power BI Desktop, the Azure SDK, and SQL Server.

 The new Data Science VM for Windows Server 2016 provides GPU versions of popular deep learning frameworks such as CNTK.
 Pre-installed tools include the GPU NVIDIA drivers, CUDA Toolkit 8.0, and the NVIDIA cuDNN library for GPU workloads.
 In just minutes, you can have a complete environment for building deep learning models that can run on either CPU or CPU plus GPU.